gbroques/dotfiles/README.md

 [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) servers extend Kiro's capabilities with additional tools and resources.

+#### context7

+[context7](https://github.com/upstash/context7) provides up-to-date code documentation for libraries and frameworks.

+To setup:

+1. Ensure [Node.js](https://nodejs.org/en/download) is installed (provides `npx`).
+2. The server is automatically configured in `mcp.work.json` and `mcp.personal.json` and enabled by the setup script.

 #### mcp-atlassian (Work Only)

 [mcp-atlassian](https://github.com/sooperset/mcp-atlassian) provides integration with Confluence and Jira.